 The kind of foods you include in your diet plan plays a big role in helping you lose weight.
 We have come up with a comprehensive list to make it easier for you to know exactly what to have and what to avoid.

-Here is the food-list to add to your diet.
+Here is the food list to add to your diet.

 Green leafy vegetables

 When in doubt, have veggies.
-They are the most weight loss friendly foods on planet earth.
-Also, vegetables are chock-a-block with a wide number of nutrients, such as calcium, iron, magnesium, magnesium and vitamins K, C, E and B. Vitamin B is a nutrient in particular that you simply cannot ignore.
+They are the most weight loss-friendly foods on planet earth.
+Also, vegetables are chock-a-block with a wide number of nutrients, such as calcium, iron, magnesium, magnesium, and vitamins K, C, E, and B. Vitamin B is a nutrient in particular that you simply cannot ignore.

-This is a nutrient that has myriad of functions such as the fat metabolism, thyroid, ensure proper hormonal balance which will spike up your fertility levels.
+This is a nutrient that has a myriad of functions such as the fat metabolism, thyroid, ensure proper hormonal balance which will spike up your fertility levels.
 The calcium optimizes the ovary function, potassium helps in Follicle Stimulation Hormone.

 Many women suffering from PCOS tend to avoid fruits, thinking it to be detrimental to their health as it contains high amounts of fructose.
 But the truth is, fruits are full of essential nutrients such as several minerals, poly-nutrients, vitamins, and so, include fruits that boast of the low-glycemic index.

-Limes, lemons, strawberries, guava, oranges, apples and so on.
+Limes, lemons, strawberries, guava, oranges, apples, and so on.
 Combining nuts and seeds with your fruits is a great idea, it balances out the sudden sugar spikes.

-While you must avoid bad fats, good fats are absolutely essential as they help in the assimilation of nutrients, oily fish, avocado, nuts, seeds, ghee, coconut oil they should be an integral part of your diet.
+While you must avoid bad fats, good fats are absolutely essential as they help in the assimilation of nutrients, oily fish, avocado, nuts, seeds, ghee, coconut oil should be an integral part of your diet.